© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Pit alignments N of Bubbenhall village is a scheduled monument protected by Historic England under reference 1005718.
 View the official record →

-Pit alignments north of Bubbenhall village are an ancient monument of Bronze Age date located in Warwickshire.
+Pit alignments north of Bubbenhall village in Warwickshire is a prehistoric monument comprising linear arrangements of pits of Iron Age date.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005718.

 Pit alignments N of Bubbenhall village is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005718.